nixworks/public/news/2018/01/24/index.md

 ##### 2018 in spaceflight
 ### [SpaceX conducts the first static fire test of the Falcon Heavy rocket ahead of its maiden flight with Elon Musk's Tesla Roadster as a dummy payload. ](/news/2018/01/24/spacex-conducts-the-first-static-fire-test-of-the-falcon-heavy-rocket-ahead-of-its-maiden-flight-with-elon-musk-s-tesla-roadster-as-a-dummy.md)
-_Context: Tesla Roadster, dummy payload, Falcon Heavy, 2018 in spaceflight, SpaceX, maiden flight_
+_Context: dummy payload, 2018 in spaceflight, Tesla Roadster, Falcon Heavy, maiden flight, SpaceX_

 ## [Previous Day...](/news/2018/01/23/index.md)